theUltraMarine19/CS3245-IR_HW4/README.txt

 ORIGINAL IDEAS
 -> In dealing with boolean queries, we used the unique idea of first printing the output of the boolean query as we did in HW2 and then converting the entire query to fully freetext and then outputting it's output.
 This helped to significantly improve our score on the leaderboard.

+-> For using positional indices with phrases, we used strict conjunction of words in phrases, i.e., they should appear as exactly in phrase.

+-> We also try to output the result set for any phrases in boolean queries over freetext, if the original boolean query returns an empty result set.

 -> We used several query expansion ideas like metadata, rocchio, thesaurus and wordnet for synonyms.

 -> We used the stemming optimization to remedy the bottleneck and speed up indexing.